walterhiggins/ScriptCraft/README.md

  * putSign(String[] texts, x,y,z,blockId, metaData) - A function which lets you place a sign.

 The above primitives can be used to create buildings which would otherwise be time-consuming to create manually.
 It is highly recommended using the attached drone.js javascript module which provides a fluent API for building.
+The Javascript `Drone` class provides a much richer API which can be used to construct buildings.
+See the attached `cottage.js` file for an example of how to load and use the `drone.js` module.

 Prerequisites
 =============